19hours/sg-statutes/Acts/Economic Expansion Incentives (Relief from Income Tax) Act.md

 (4) Where in the opinion of the Comptroller the carrying on of such separate trade is subordinate and incidental to the carrying on of the trade or business relating to the relevant pioneer product, the income or loss arising from such activities shall be deemed to form part of the income or loss of the pioneer enterprise.

-(5) In this section, "relevant pioneer product" means the pioneer product specified in its pioneer certificate.
+(5) In this section, “relevant pioneer product” means the pioneer product specified in its pioneer certificate.

 ### Power to give directions